ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ~~~~~~~~~~~
 {: #cddl-full title="CDDL definition of 'full_set_value'" artwork-align="left"}

-{{response-full}} shows an example of response from the Authorization Server, following a Full Query request to the TRL endpoint.
+{{response-full}} shows an example of response from the Authorization Server, following a full query request to the TRL endpoint.
 Full token hashes are omitted for brevity.

 ~~~~~~~~~~~
 2.05 Content